 What is the treatment for DCIS?

-Breast cancer may develop in the woman’s other breast, so careful monitoring is important.
-This happens only to about five percent of women diagnosed with breast cancer.
-If a cancer develops in the patient’s other breast, it is not referred to as recurrence, but is a new primary breast cancer.
-It can also be a different type of breast cancer than the original cancer.
+- Breast cancer may develop in the patient’s other breast, but only in about 5% of cases.
+If this happens, the cancer in the second breast is not considered a recurrence, but a new primary breast cancer.
+It can also be a different type of breast cancer.

 There is a small possibility that invasive cancer will be found during the final pathology examination after surgical removal of DCIS.
 When that happens,” Sun says, “the diagnosis would be upgraded and additional surgery and other treatments may be needed.
 We take each situation individually and the most optimal treatment will be tailored.
 This is important because each tumor and each patient is different.”

 She notes that at Johns Hopkins Medicine, the pathologists with whom she works are especially skilled in identifying any invasive cancer that might be present.
 “Having DCIS treated at a comprehensive breast center ensures you are in the best possible hands,” Sun says.

 Sun emphasizes that quality of life is a very important aspect of breast cancer treatment.
 “Since many of our patients are successfully treated, we have many years of life to consider,” she says.
 “By empowering and educating our patients and making treatment plans together, our aim is to minimize any regrets about treatment decisions.
 We want our patients to feel healthy and happy after breast cancer treatment is finished.”

 How do I prevent DCIS?

 “Get your mammograms on time,” says Sun.
 “Mammograms themselves do not prevent DCIS, but can catch it early.
 Early detection can mean a better outcome with less treatment.”